 We think so!

-As you continue reading this article for making tapioca pearls from scratch you’ll begin to realize how easy it actually is.
-There are only a few ingredients you need, about an hour of your time and that’s about it!
+Making tapioca pearls from scratch is easy.
+There are only a few ingredients you need and about an hour of your time, that’s it!

-Now where were we?
-Let’s get back to how to make tapioca pearls for boba and bubble tea from scratch.
+Continue reading to learn how to make tapioca pearls for boba and bubble tea from scratch.

 What You Need to Make Tapioca Pearls from Scratch